ariz565/ariz565/README.md

 - **Open Source Passion:** Enthusiastic contributor to open-source projects, leveraging internships to further develop skills and give back to the community.

 - **Technical Exposure:** Proficient in the MERN Stack (MongoDB, Express.js, React.js, Node.js), with a keen interest in exploring and mastering new technologies.
+- **Continuous Learning:** Driven by a passion for technological advancement, constantly exploring new technologies and methodologies to stay ahead of the curve.